-The People’s Tribunal is organised by citizens and not by the state.
-It follows the model of People’s Tribunals that have unfolded in many parts of the world to consider human rights issues, from war crimes in Vietnam to the conditions in Palestine.
-Members of the public can submit evidence, which will be introduced and examined by a small team of evidence leaders.
-A panel of seven adjudicators will consider these submissions and make a written report that will be presented to the public.
+The People’s Tribunal was organised by citizens and not by the state.
+It followed the model of People’s Tribunals that have unfolded in many parts of the world to consider human rights issues, from war crimes in Vietnam to the conditions in Palestine.
+Members of the public were given the opportunity to submit evidence.
+Having heard this evidence over five days of hearings, the panel have made preliminary findings and have committed to writing a final report that will be presented to the public.

 The Tribunal’s organising committee comprises a range of civil society organisations, including the following: